alsash110/comm-2216-obs/docs/search.md

 There are a number of ways you can reduce the load on your graphics card.
 **Within OBS**:
   -	Our first recommendation is to build simpler scenes.
-      - OBS will drain additional resources from your GPU for all the scenes you have in your current collection
+      - OBS will drain additional resources from your GPU for all the scenes you have in your current collection.
-      - If you are not using all the scenes currently, consider splitting them up into collections, this will allow OBS to use fewer resources while you stream
+      - If you are not using all the scenes currently, consider splitting them up into collections, this will allow OBS to use fewer resources while you stream.
-  -	Use fewer filters
+  -	Use fewer filters.
-    -While filters can be useful for certain scenes, they can be very taxing on your GPU’s resources.
+    - While filters can be useful for certain scenes, they can be very taxing on your GPU’s resources.
 Removing a few if not all filters will help with GPU overloading issues.
 **In System**:
   -	Beware of the browser!
 Browsers like Google Chrome will contribute to your GPU overload issues since it has to render all that text, audio, imagery, and video.
-    - Consider using only a few tabs or closing chrome while you stream video games or other resource heavy activities
+    - Consider using only a few tabs or closing chrome while you stream video games or other resource heavy activities.
-  -	Lower the settings of the game you are playing
+  -	Lower the settings of the game you are playing.
-    - While this may not be an optimal solution, by lowering the settings in the game this reduces the amount of work your GPU will need to do, in some cases preventing GPU overload
+    - While this may not be an optimal solution, by lowering the settings in the game this reduces the amount of work your GPU will need to do, in some cases preventing GPU overload.

 If you're still having issues with any of the above, please check out the OBS forum or the OBS Discord!